openhab/jamod/README.md

-This is a fork of Java Modbus Library (jamod) - http://jamod.sourceforge.net/
+This is a fork of Java Modbus Library (jamod) - http://jamod.sourceforge.net/.
+Original SVN revision at the time of fork was 26 according to https://svn.code.sf.net/p/jamod/svn/trunk/.

 ## About